hei2000/Accounting-system/README.md

 Users can then input their search keyword, which can be the date, amount, type or account.
 There is no limitation for the searching keyword.
 After inputting, the system will return the search results sorted by date as below:

-> An example of searching for expense with keyword 'FD'
+> An example of searching for expense with keyword 'BC' with the file 'expense_sample.txt' imported:
 >>
->> 0: 20181010 10 FD CA
+>> 0: 20190301 1000 UB BC
 >>
->> 1: 20181215 500 FD BC
+>> 1: 20190425 100 EN BC
 >>
->> 2: 20190420 65 FD OT
->>
 >> Number you want to delete

 Then, user are required to select the record to be deleted by entering the corresponding number.
-For example, if '2' is entered, the record '20190420 65 FD OT' will then be deleted from the accounting system.
+For example, if '1' is entered, the record '20190425 100 EN BC' will then be deleted from the accounting system.
 This action is not reversible.

 However, if there are no results matching the entered keyword, the following message will be shown and users will be brought back to the main menu immediately: